tsgates/arch-wiki-markdown/wiki/Software_RAID_and_LVM.md

     # watch -n .1 cat /proc/mdstat

-Tip:Follow the synchronization in another TTY terminal by typing ALT + F3 and then execute the above command.
+Tip:Follow the synchronization in another TTY terminal by typing Alt+F3 and then execute the above command.

 Further information about the arrays is accessible with: